 He attended the University of Missouri-Columbia and received his Bachelor's Degree in Agriculture in 1978.
 He went on to attend the University of Missouri Veterinary Teaching Hospital and was awarded his Doctorate of Veterinary Medicine in 1983.
 While in veterinary school, Dr. Bates was awarded the American Animal Hospital Association's Student Award for proficiency in both medicine and surgery.

 Surgery and ophthalmology are among Dr. Bates' many professional interests.
-He is certified to provide stem cell therapy via Vet-Stem.
 He is a member of the board of directors of the Animal Emergency Clinics of St. Louis and also works with REGAP (Retired Greyhounds As Pets), the ACT Now Animal Rescue and Golden Retriever Rescue.

 Married to Monica, Imperial Animal Hospital's practice manager, Dr. Bates is the proud father of two adult children, Sarah and Scott and a new grandson, Blake.
 He and Monica share their home with three dogs Buddy, Stella and Rocko plus two cats Otis and Frosty, and a pair of doves named PJ and JP.
 In his spare time, he enjoys golfing, swimming, playing racquetball, boating and taking photos.

 Dr. Jennifer Emo, DVM

 A general practitioner at Imperial Animal Hospital since 2007, Dr. Jennifer Emo grew up in Sedalia, Missouri.

 Dr. Emo attended the University of Oklahoma-Norman, and it was there that she realized veterinary medicine was her life's calling.
 She loves animals and likes seeing healthy puppies and kittens and helping heal the wounded and sick.